Guide9 min read

 Confirm Article 5 compliance

-The prohibited practices have been in force for over a year.
-If you haven't audited your AI systems against the eight banned categories, do it immediately.
+The prohibited practices have been in force since February 2025.
+If you haven't audited your AI systems against the banned categories, do it immediately — and check exposure to the new 'nudifier'/CSAM ban arriving December 2026.

 2